ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/translations.md

 ---
 $title: Add translations
 $order: 2
 description: "AMP's mission includes making the web a welcoming and accessible place for everyone, and we are unable to obtain this goal without localized documentation.
-Translating AMP documentation is an essential process that aids the AMP community's success and heath."
+Translating AMP documentation is an essential process that aids the AMP community's success and health."

 formats:
   - websites